 Habitat is a common denominator—a future where all wildlife has room to thrive.
 Your group may already apply this common ground value with your membership as a way to move forward with unity.

 Focus on the Big Picture to Cultivate Staying power

 Many coalitions form for one-time purposes, like passing funding legislation or a ballot measure.
 This coalition should be built to achieve the full slate of goals, acting more like shareholder groups that assure their trustees are investing wisely, since everyone has a stake in wildlife and the outdoors.
 There are many more issues for this coalition to take on beyond funding.

 Many voices speaking up together are powerful, especially when a coalition represents a broad spectrum of public interests.
 Without the 6,300-strong Teaming with Wildlife coalition nationally, we would not have the State Wildlife Grants program, the first federal funding program to focus on preventing wildlife from becoming endangered.
 That same coalition is instrumental in the current national efforts to pass the critically needed Recovering America’s Wildlife Act that will directly benefit your state-level efforts.
 Your state has its own history of successful coalitions.

 Finding Coalition Members—Teaming with Wildlife

 Many states developed coalitions in the late 1990’s as part of Teaming with Wildlife.
 Look here for the full list of 6000+ groups that made up Teaming with Wildlife, and note your state’s own list.
 Some states like Alaska, Iowa, and Ohio grew to more than 300 groups each.
-State wildlife agencies often played key coalition-building roles.
+State wildlife agencies often played key coalition-building roles, and continue to do so as part of their State Wildlife Action Plans.
 Check here for ideas for groups to join your coalition.
 For Recovering America’s Wildlife Act’s growing coalition look here.